 Quick and easy homemade strawberry syrup, perfect for serving over waffles, pancakes, or ice cream.

-Wipe out pan, return juice, and add your sugar.
+3. Wipe out the pot, return juice, and add your sugar.

 How easy was that!?